top of page

 Michelle Lopez at La Raza Park

-Michelle López is a fifth grade teacher at Garden Place Academy in the Globeville neighborhood of Denver, Colorado.
+Michelle López is a third, fourth and fifth grade biliteracy teacher at Garden Place Academy in the Globeville neighborhood of Denver, Colorado.
 She leads Project Recuerdo, a family engagement initiative that capitalizes on stories, identity, and cultural richness.
 When she designed this project, she remembered her grandparents and the countless stories they shared with her.
 Their accounts proved priceless in both her personal life and in the classroom, as "these personal narratives mapped the way through struggle, success, loss, triumph and happiness."

 In a fight against deficit-based thinking, Ms. Lopez created Project Recuerdo to give accessibility to all families and to validate their current skills and knowledge.
 Cultural capital of marginalized communities goes unrecognized in dominant systems that uphold monolingualism and white middle class values such as relationship dynamics and traditional methods of family engagement.
 Project Recuerdo challenges bias and prejudice, humanizes community members and connects all stakeholders.